parse-community/docs/_includes/js/local-datastore.md

 ## Pinning with Labels

-Manually pinning and unpinning each object individual is a bit like using `malloc` and `free`.
-It is a very powerful tool, but it can be difficult to manage what objects get stored in complex scenarios.
-For example, imagine you are making a game with separate high score lists for global high scores and your friends' high scores.
-If one of your friends happens to have a globally high score, you need to make sure you don't unpin them completely when you remove them from one of the cached queries.
-To make these scenarios easier, you can also pin with a label.
 Labels indicate a group of objects that should be stored together.

 ```javascript
 // Add several objects with a label.